Fallout 76 Camping Guide – How to Build, Best Locations

 Camping Components

 Before you can build your structures in the camp, you will need to collect materials for their construction.
-There are three main components that are required for building up buildings and items in your camp.
-These are wood, steel and concrete.
+Three main components are required for building up buildings and items in your camp.
+These are wood, steel, and concrete.
 Apart from these, normal junk items can be used for other material requirements.

 Apart from collecting crafting components, you will also need to find and collect plans for more advanced buildings and objects before you can build them in your camp.
 Initially, you will only have the plans for building the initial survival objects in your camp.
 So you must keep your eyes peeled for more plans as well as you explore the wastelands.